-The launch of the new office in Stafford will provide ecology services to the growing construction and development sector in the region.
+The launch of the new office in Staffordshire will provide ecology services to the growing construction and development sector in the region.

 The launch of the office will provide a base from which The Ecology Consultancy will be able to offer their high-quality ecology consultancy services to clients in the area and will enable them to build on their reputation for providing high-quality technical expertise, pragmatic advice and a wide range of ecological services to clients in development, planning and construction sectors.